Road ecology: Air quality

-Negative effects

 Air pollution from fossil (and some biofuel) powered vehicles can occur wherever vehicles are used and are of particular concern in congested city street conditions and other low speed circumstances.
-Emissions include particulate emissions from diesel engines, NOx, volatile organic compounds, carbon monoxide and various other hazardous air pollutants including benzene.
+Emissions, also referred to as exhaust gas, include particulate emissions from diesel engines, NOx, volatile organic compounds, carbon monoxide and various other hazardous air pollutants including benzene.
 Concentrations of air pollutants and adverse respiratory health effects are greater near the road than at some distance away from the road.
 Road dust kicked up by vehicles may trigger allergic reactions.
 Carbon dioxide is non-toxic to humans but is a major greenhouse gas and motor vehicle emissions are an important contributor to the growth of CO2 concentrations in the atmosphere and therefore to global warming.

-Positive effects

-The construction of new roads which divert traffic from built-up areas can deliver improved air quality to the areas relieved of a significant amount of traffic.
+The construction of new roads which divert traffic from populated areas can deliver a perceived improvement in air quality in the original area.
+However, new roads will typically lead to more overall emissions due to induced demand.

 The Environmental and Social Impact Assessment Study carried out for the development of the Tirana Outer Ring Road estimated that it would result in improved air quality in Tirana city center.

-A new section of road being built near Hindhead, UK, to replace a four-mile section of the A3 road, and which includes the new Hindhead Tunnel, is expected by the government to deliver huge environmental benefits to the area including the removal of daily congestion, the elimination of air pollution in Hindhead caused by the congestion, and the removal of an existing road which crosses the environmentally sensitive Devil's Punchbowl area of outstanding natural beauty.
+A new section of road being built near Hindhead, UK, to replace a four-mile section of the A3 road, and which includes the new Hindhead Tunnel, is expected by the government to deliver environmental benefits to the immediate area including the removal of daily congestion, the elimination of air pollution in Hindhead caused by the congestion, and the removal of an existing road which crosses the environmentally sensitive Devil's Punchbowl area.